dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		4471.homolog.fa           5355.iqtree.iqtree        5840.iqtree.treefile      6114.homolog.aln          6462.homolog.aln.clipkit  6860.homolog.fa
 		4471.iqtree.iqtree        5355.iqtree.treefile      5841.homolog.aln          6114.homolog.aln.clipkit  6462.homolog.fa           ...

-* Now let's make a new directory for our ASTRAL-Pro inference and concatenate all the gene trees to have the input of ASTRAL-pro
+* Now, let's make a new directory for our ASTRAL-Pro inference and concatenate all the gene trees to have the input of ASTRAL-pro

 		cd /data_tmp/$USERNAME/data/07_phylogenomic_analyses